 If one potato is rotten, are they all bad?

-If you have one rotten potato in the bag, other potatoes can be used and safe to eat if they are fresh and hard.
+If you have one rotten potato in the bag, it can ruin the whole bag.
 You can throw away the rotten potato in your trash, and this will keep the rot from spreading and spoiling the whole bag.

 If sprouting potatoes are still hard to touch and they don’t look too wrinkly and shriveled.
 Remove the sprouted parts, and you can eat them.

 But avoid very shriveled or wrinkled potatoes as they can make you sick.
 They are not only unpalatable, but they are also toxic.

 Rotten potatoes should be wasted without any further delay because they can affect other fresh potatoes.

 In case you have rotten potatoes at home, air the room instantly, cover your mouth and nose to avoid inhalation of the poisoning component solanine, and throw them outside your home in a sealed trash bag.

 Remember: Without safety measures, rotten potatoes’ toxic gas can make a person unconscious if they’ve inhaled enough.
 This can lead to serious health risks and possibly even death.

 Rotting Of Potatoes By Bacterial Infections

 The disease affects tubers, stems, leaves, and stolons.
 When the tuber is cut, rot is visible, which is located around the circumference.